citusdata/citus_docs/cloud/additional.rst

 Citus Cloud allows you to create a read-only replica of a formation, called a "follower."
 Any changes that happen to the original formation get promptly reflected in its follower, and queries against the follower cause no extra load on the original.
 The replica is a safe place for business analysts to run big report queries.
 In general followers are a useful tool to improve performance for read-only workloads.

+Contrast followers with :ref:`cloud_forking`.
+In a fork the copied formation does not receive post-copy changes from the original, and can diverge with its own updates.
+A follower, on the other hand, remains faithful to changes in the original.

 To create a follower, head to the "Fork / PITR / Follower" tab in the Cloud console.
 Select the "Create follower formation" radio button, and fill in a name.

 .. image:: ../images/cloud-follower.png